-Western stakeholders are increasingly demanding that multinationals sourcing from developing countries be accountable for labor rights and working conditions upstream in their supply chains.
+Western stakeholders are increasingly demanding that multinationals sourcing from developing countries be accountable for working conditions upstream in their supply chains.
 In response, many multinationals privately enforce labor standards in these countries, but the effects of their interventions on local firms and workers are unknown.
-I partnered with a set of multinational retail and apparel firms to enforce local labor laws on their suppliers in Bangladesh.
-I implemented a randomized controlled trial with 84 Bangladeshi garment factories, randomly enforcing a mandate for worker-manager safety committees in 41 supplier establishments.
-The intervention significantly improves compliance with the labor law.
-It also has a positive effect on indicators of factory safety, including measures of physical safety and awareness.
+I partnered with 29 multinational retail and apparel firms to enforce local labor laws on their suppliers in Bangladesh.
+I implemented a field experiment with 84 garment factories, randomly enforcing a mandate for safety committees.
+The intervention increases compliance with the law and improves measures of safety.
+My findings are consistent with a model of imperfect monitoring in which MNCs provide positive penalties for noncompliance.
 These improvements do not appear to come at significant costs to suppliers in terms of efficiency.
-Factories with better managerial practices drive these improvements.
-In contrast, factories with poor managerial practices do not improve compliance or safety, and in these factories, workers' job satisfaction declines.
+Factories with better managerial practices drive the improvements, while those with poor practices do not improve, and in these factories, workers' job satisfaction declines.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.